 Online retailers have the power to make choices that benefit the environment.
 From using post-consumer recycled content in the manufacturing of products, to choosing eco-friendly packaging and branded boxes, you can be intentional about sustainability.

 Some people order items online impulsively with the click of a button.
 By grouping products together, rather than ordering them individually, items can travel in one box instead of many.
 Ecommerce merchants can offer bulk discounts and kits, use the proper sized box, and try other methods to reduce the amount of packing materials used.

-Reduce miles traveled
+Reduce miles travelled

 The greater the distance a package travels, the greater the toll on the environment.
 One way to reduce miles in transit is by storing inventory closer to your customers.
 You can also encourage customers to plan for their deliveries with free tools like UPS My Choice.
 Knowing when to expect deliveries prevents redeliveries, and thus, a larger carbon footprint.
 Additionally, more trips occur each time a customer sends a product back.

 Online shopping produces a lot of empty boxes, especially this time of year.
 Unfortunately, cardboard and plastic still end up in landfills today.
 By recycling the leftover materials from online orders, we can reduce the impact online shopping has on the environment.
 Of course, it is ultimately up to each end customer to make these decisions.
-As an ecommerce merchant, you can encourage this behavior and even make choices that help – not hurt – the environment.
+As an ecommerce merchant, you can encourage this behaviour and even make choices that help – not hurt – the environment.

-Need fulfillment help?
+Need fulfilment help?

 Talk to ShipBob.
 We’re a fulfilment company with warehouses near your customers and integrated technology to offer streamlined, affordable, and fast deliveries.
 Get in touch below to speak with a fulfilment expert and request pricing.